 John Muir said that many people who were very busy and tired were starting to see how important it was to go to the mountains because it felt like going home.
 He thought that wild places were not just useful for things like wood or water but were important for making us feel alive and happy.
-[Reference People Enjoying the Outdoors.]
-In our Star-Spangled Adventures episode, you saw President Theodore Roosevelt.
+In our Star Spangled Adventures episode, you learned about President Theodore Roosevelt.
 He read John Muir's book and thought it was really important.
 Even though some people told him that America's wild places were too big to ever run out, Roosevelt started to worry about conserving America's natural resources.
-He wondered what would happen if all the trees were cut down and if we used up all our oil and coal.
+What would happen if all the trees were cut down and if we used up all our oil and coal?
 So, in 1903, he wrote a letter to John Muir saying he wanted to go camping with him in Yosemite to learn more about nature.